chaolongwang/SEEKIN/README.md

   ```
   tabix Study.10K.indvAF.vcf.gz  # indexing the file

-  ../bin/seekin kinship -i Study.10K.vcf.gz -f Study.10K.indvAF.vcf.gz -r 0.3 -m 0.05 -d DS -p het -l 2000 -t 3 -o Study.10K.het
+  ../bin/seekin kinship -i Study.10K.vcf.gz -f Study.10K.indvAF.vcf.gz -p het -l 2000 -t 3 -o Study.10K.het
   ```
 Note that it is important to set `–p` to 'het' so that the SEEKIN-het estimator will be used and the `–f` option will be effective to take the individual-specific allele frequencies.
+Other options can be found by typing `../bin/seekin kinship -h`.

-The output files have the same format as described in section 6.1.
+The output files have the same format as described in Section 6.1.